-The award will be based on the nominee's overall service to Tennessee's workers' compensation system and should reflect the Bureau's mission of fulfilling the promise of workers' compensation.
-Nominations will be reviewed for quality and impact of the nominee's work in the workers’ compensation system.
-That impact may result from a single action that had a notable effect or it may be a sustained record of positive contributions over the nominee’s career.
-The panel of judgest will be leading industry professionals from neighboring states.
+Nominees will be judged on the quality and impact of their work on Tennessee’s workers’ compensation system.
+That impact may have resulted from a single action that had a notable lasting effect or from a sustained record of positive contributions over the nominee’s career.
+The winner will be selected by an independent panel of judges who are leading industry professionals from across the country.

 Mr. Hill is a partner at Mainer & Herod.
 He has played a significant role in the development of the Tennessee Workers' Compensation law.
 He was appointed by Governor Lamar Alexander to a legislative study committee in 1985.
 Six years later, Governor Ned McWherter asked a group of stakeholders that included Mr. Hill to meet to discuss ways to address inconsistencies in awards.
 Subsequent to these meeting Mr. Hill drafted legislation that came to known as the Workers' Compensation Reform Act of 1992 and provided a well-defined range within which an award must fall based on established criteria and established the first steps in establishing a system for alternative dispute resolution.
 He was the Executive Director of the Tennessee Self-Insurers' Association from 2006 to 2013.

 This Page Last Updated: February 9, 2024 at 10:04 AM